meeber/titor/README.md

 Optional:

 - `bundle`: If true, create browser bundles during build process.
-- `coverage`: If true, calculate test coverage when running tests.
 - `lint`: If true, lint `src/` and `test/` when running tests.
 - `shimCheck`: Name of the global that, if missing, means shimming is required (e.g., "Reflect").
+- `test`: If true, run tests and calculate test coverage during build process.

 # Consumers